 When selecting assets for a portfolio, it’s important to consider an investor’s risk tolerance.
 While some investors are willing to take on more risk to achieve a greater return, others may forgo any risk to preserve their capital.
 Capital preservation is what it sounds like – an investment strategy that preserves your money.
-So what’s the best investing strategy to make sure that you don’t lose any of your money?
+The best investment strategies to make sure you don’t lose any money are going to be low-growth assets that are protected, such as CDs or savings bonds.
+Work with a financial advisor to put together a financial plan and choose investments that are going to work with your overall goals.

 What is Capital Preservation?